 b.
-NYU-Winthrop University Hospital www.winthrop.org
+NYU-Long Island Hospital www.nyuwinthrop.org

 One Plastic Surgical resident is assigned to Winthrop University Hospital for a fourmonth rotation.
-Winthrop is a 650-bed private institution with a large volume of reconstructive Plastic Surgery.
+NYU-LI is a 650-bed private institution with a large volume of reconstructive Plastic Surgery.
 The resident is responsible for patient care and management.
 He/she discusses all cases with the individual attending (27 on staff) and is involved in the surgery.
 Consultations within the hospital are initially seen by the resident, who may initiate treatment.

 Night call on this rotation is coordinated through the Medical Center schedule.
-Hand injuries presenting to the Emergency Room are often evaluated by the Plastic Surgical Resident on call.
+Hand injuries presenting to the Emergency Room may be evaluated by the Plastic Surgical Resident on call.
 The resident is credentialed to initiate care of the patient.
 The demand at night is relatively light on the resident allowing more efficient use of time to read and prepare for the coming days admissions and surgeries.